Need the world’s best drill press?

 What’s the Best Horsepower for a Drill Press?

 The horsepower motor (HP) measures the motor’s power and determines how quickly the drill bit will rotate.
 A 1/2 HP drill press will suffice for most home and commercial projects.
-However, if you plan on doing more heavy-duty work, such as drilling through metal, you’ll need a drill press with more power.
+However, if you plan on doing more heavy-duty work, such as drilling through metal, you’ll need a machine with more power.

 Get the Best of Both Worlds – Price & Quality